docker/docs/ee/ucp/deploy-application-package.md

 ## Application packages

-Docker 2.1 EE introduces application packages as a core concept in Docker.
+Docker Enterprise Edition 2.1 introduces application packages in Docker.
 With application packages, **REVIEWERS: NEED NARRATIVE HERE ABOUT WHY OR WHICH CUSTOMERS CARE ABOUT THIS**.

 An application package can have one of these formats: